 Knoxville Recovery Center is Here to Help

 If you are still suffering from withdrawal symptoms, don’t go through them alone.
 Our addiction specialists are highly trained and experienced in substance abuse treatment and relapse prevention.
 We will help you feel better by lifting you up and keeping you on the path to sobriety.
-Contact an addiction specialist today so that we may help free you of your Xanax addiction once and for all.
+Contact or call an addiction specialist today so that we may help free you of your Xanax addiction once and for all.